gemstackio/the-complete-algorand-development-course-old/ch-14-modifying-an-asa/14_2-initial-environment-setup.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to utilize the `AssetConfigTxn` class to modify an existing ASA.

 ## Getting Started

 1. If your sandbox is not already running, navigate into your `sandbox` directory and start it:

 ```sh